ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

 It also provides notifications about the progress of each step, such as downloading updates, flashing firmware, and rebooting the router.
 9. Cleanup and Exit:
 After completing the update process, the script cleans up any temporary files and exits, or if the user has chosen only to download backups, it skips the flashing and rebooting steps and exits after completing the backups.

-General Instructions:
-This script is targeted to be used on Asus routers running the modified Asuswrt-Merlin software.

 Router Setup:
 1. Enable SSH access, https://www.htpcguides.com/enable-ssh-asus-routers-without-ssh-keys/